 THE THIRD LIGHTNING PROTECTION SUMMIT

 The Mayo Hotel, Tulsa, Oklahoma

 Know your Enemy – Plan, Prepare and Prevent

-PLAN - Understand how lightning works and what the future holds for this erratic weather event: Learn the most current information available with regard to lightning; its origins, its occurrence and anticipated future behavior.
+PLAN - Understand how lightning works and what the future holds for this erratic weather event: Learn the most current information available with regard to lightning protection; its origins, its occurrence and anticipated future behavior.
 Learn the most current technical information available with regard to how electrical storms are developed.
 What impacts and determines the lightning discharge process and most importantly what determines lightning termination risk.
 In addition how this lightning event can impact your facility whether this be from a direct lighting strike to the structure/tank of concern or even a nearby lightning strike.

 PREPARE - Hear the facts and best practices in line with the repercussions of our evolving weather patterns: Learn how several of the largest exploration, petroleum and chemical companies have prepared and prevented lightning disasters.
 Lightning is unpredictable no matter where one is located.
 If lightning is present, you, your employees, and your assets are at risk.
 Learn about Lightning protection “Best Practices” and solutions implemented around the world with over a 99% success rate.
 Join us as we discusses the most reliable and comprehensive solutions available to protect your facility from lightning devastation.